-RQ1.
-Fig. 10 (left column), gives the values of CI that we obtained for the examined service interfaces.
+RQ1: Figure 10(left col.), gives the values of CI that we obtained for the examined service interfaces.
 Concerning our first question, the combination of the proposed method with the domain-level cohesion metric (i.e., LoC{dom}) was effective in all cases.
-The cohesion improvement for the domain-level decompositions is medium-high (CI ranges from 38 to 100 percent).
-The combination of the proposed method with the message-level cohesion metric (i.e., LoC{msq}) was also effective in all cases.
-The cohesion improvement for the message-level decompositions is medium (CI is up to 41.9 percent).
-Finally, the combination of the proposed method with the conversation-level cohesion metric (i.e., LoC{conv}) was effective in 77 percent of the cases.
+The cohesion improvement for the domain-level decompositions is medium-high (CI ranges from 38% to 100%).
+The combination of the proposed method with RQ1: Does the proposed approach produce useful rethe message-level cohesion metric (i.e., LoC{msg}) was also effective in all cases.
+The cohesion improvement RQ2: What are the developers' preferences (if any) for the message-level decompositions is medium (CI is up to 41.9%).
+Finally, the combination of the pro- RQ3: To what extent should the results be refined to posed method with the conversation-level cohesion metric (i.e., LoC{conv}) was effective in 77% of the cases.
 The cohesion improvement for the conversation-level decompositions is low.
-In five cases (A9, Y2, Y4, Y7, Y10), the similarities between the operations of the examined interfaces were such that the conversation-level cohesion of the initial interfaces could not be further improved.
+In 5 cases (A9, Y2, Y4, Y7, Y10), the similarities between the operations of the examined interfaces were such that the conversationlevel cohesion of the initial interfaces could not be further improved.

-RQ2.
-Fig. 10 (middle column), gives the values of DSthat resulted for the examined interfaces.
-Moreover, Fig. 10 (right column) gives the results of the OLS analysis; in the x-axis of the scatter plots we have the number of the operations that are offered by the examined interfaces, in the y-axis we have the values of DS, and at the lower left corner of the scatter plots we have the regression equations and the values of the R^2 statistic.
+RQ2: Figure 10(middle col.), gives the values of DS that resulted for the examined interfaces.
+Moreover, Figure 10(right col.) gives the results of the OLS analysis; in the x-axis of the scatter plots we have the number of the operations that are offered by the examined interfaces, in the y-axis we have the values of DS, and at the lower left corner of the scatter plots we have the regression equations and the values of the R^2 statistic.
 In general, the values of the R^2 statistic range from 0 to 1; high R^2 values indicate that a regression equation explains well the relationship between the variables involved in the equation.
 In our analysis, the values of the R^2 statistic are quite high (ranging from 0.71 to 0.89).
 Thus, the size of the decompositions, produced by the proposed method, linearly increases with the number of operations that are offered by the decomposed interfaces.
 The regression equations that we obtained for the different cohesion metrics are similar.
 The maximum value of the regression coefficients that could result from the OLS analysis is 1.
 A regression coefficient that equals to 1, would mean that the number of interfaces that are produced by the decomposition method equals to the number of operations of the decomposed interface.
 In our analysis, the regression coefficients are quite small, ranging from 0.33 to 0.35.
 Hence, the size of the produced decompositions is reasonable, with respect to the number of operations of the decomposed interface.
-Nevertheless, there are certain cases where the size of the produced decompositions is relatively high-see Fig. 10 (middle column).
+Nevertheless, there are certain cases where the size of the produced decompositions is relatively high - see Fig. 10(middle col.).
 For instance, for the combination of the decomposition method with the domain-level cohesion metric we have the cases of A3 and Y3.
-Similarly, for the combination of the decomposition method with the messagelevel cohesion metric we have the cases of A3 and Y7.
+Similarly, for the combination of the decomposition method with the message-level cohesion metric we have the cases of A3 and Y7.
 Finally, for the combination of the decomposition method with the conversation-level cohesion metric we have the cases of A2 and Y5.